 - Find all of my favorite tools and products on my Amazon Page here

 Before we begin, this black paint and black stain table makeover is part of our monthly Furniture Fixer Uppers share.
 You know what that means!
 Make sure to stick around all the way to the end for more great painted furniture before and after projects.

 For starters, I will confess that this table is in really good condition.
 To be honest, it really doesn’t need paint.
 Due to the near-perfect condition of this table, we are going to preserve the natural wood grain on the top with water-based wood stains and paint the rest of the wood black for amazing results.

 But I can’t resist the cool shape of it and the fact that it’s quite simple with its straight lines making it perfect for this black furniture paint project.
 On top of that, the gorgeous wood grain makes it the perfect candidate to change it from traditional brown to a deep black wood stain.
 I feel all too often, we naturally opt for brown stain when in fact, a black stain is underrated and amazing.
 There is just something about classic darker stains.

 Preparing Your Table for Black Paint and Black Stain

 Like all of our painted furniture projects, we need to start with a thorough cleaning and prep.
-Because we plan to apply black wood stain to the table top we will need to sand the original finish off and reveal that gorgeous wood grain underneath.
+Because we plan to apply black wood stain to the tabletop we will need to sand the original finish off and reveal that gorgeous wood grain underneath.
 When applying wood stain it is always best to get down to the bare wood.
-To do this, grab your orbital sander, I love my Dewalt sander – it’s my go-to for everything.
+The best black wood stains always work beautifully on a bare piece of wood.
+To do this, grab your orbital sander to remove the existing finish.
+I love my Dewalt sander – it’s my go-to for everything.
 You can get one online HERE.

 Go ahead and sand the table top down to the bare wood.
 I show you in the video how to sand indoors without making a dusty mess.
 Next, remove that lower shelf and give it a good sanding/scuff with regular old sandpaper.